mr-fool/ImageIdentifier/README.md

 2. Install the necessary dependencies (PyTorch, torchvision, Pillow, matplotlib).
 3. Replace the sample image with your own image in the script.
 4. Run the script to obtain image classification results.
+5. Use the classification as an alt-tag for websites to enhance accessibility.

 ## Prerequisites